Actions speak louder than words

 • To create Arbor Hubs, we will leverage under-used rural areas, combine traditional practices with innovative solutions, facilitate an ecological and social transition, and promote new forms of economies.
 We will identify suitable locations and repurpose under-utilized land.
 Integrating traditional knowledge and innovative approaches will balance cultural preservation and environmental sustainability.
 Educational programs, community engagement, and partnerships will drive the transition.
 Arbor Hubs will support local businesses, explore eco-tourism, and foster entrepreneurship.
 Monitoring and evaluation will ensure effectiveness and continuous improvement.

-Arbor Hub Finalborgo
+Arbor HUB Finalborgo

 Liguria, Italy

-• The projects are currently being developed and are expected to the running by the end of 2024.
+• The projects are currently being developed and are expected to the running by the end of 2025.

 Ticino, Switzerland